Skip to content

 Scalping without volume context is gambling.
 You need to know:

-• Where liquidity sits (stop clusters, large orders)
+• Where liquidity likely sits (probable stop clusters, areas of concentrated activity)

 • Where supply/demand pressure is building